swimos/swim-toolkit-js/swim-mvc-js/README.md

 ## Development

 **Note:**
-`swim-mvc-js` can be built against the currently checked out `swim-core-js` and `swim-ui-js` sources by compiling it from the parent `swim-toolkit-js` directory.
+`swim-mvc-js` can be built against the currently checked out `swim-core-js`, `swim-mesh-js` and `swim-ui-js` sources by compiling it from the parent `swim-toolkit-js` directory.

 ### Setup